-TSR value is a very good indicator of moisture susceptibility of the mix.
-A mix with a high TSR value, because of its low moisture susceptibility is considered to have better rutting and fatigue performance than the mix with low TSR value.
-Table 7.9 and 7.10 show comparison of TSR, indirect tensile strength, fatigue life and plastic shear strain values of unconditioned and fully conditioned specimens.
-If the mixtures made of two aggregate sources, Fountain and Asheboro, are considered for use in the Superpave volumetric design stage, one would normally prefer Asheboro mixture for its higher TSR values to Fountain mixtures.
-However, it should be noted from Table 7.9 and 7.10 that Fountain mixtures have higher tensile strength than Asheboro mixtures before and after each conditioning cycle.
-In addition, Table 7.9 and 7.10 show conditioned fountain mixtures had higher fatigue life than unconditioned Asheboro mixtures.
-Therefore, it clearly suggests that Indirect Tensile Strength values as well as TSR should be taken into consideration for selecting an aggregate source for the design of mixtures.
-Figure 7.4 and 7.11 suggests that there exist a strong relation between indirect tensile strength of a mixture to its fatigue and plastic shear strain.
-In this context, it can be concluded that individual tensile strength value can be used as an evaluation tool for Superpave mixtures in the Superpave volumetric design stage.
-Following flowchart (Fig 7.12) shows how tensile strength can be used as a design tool in the Superpave mix design stage.
-The exponential relationship (Fig 7.4) was developed between fatigue life and Indirect Tensile Strength as this relationship had the highest R^2 value.
-It is evident from Figure 7.4 that with the increase in Indirect Tensile Strength values of mixture, its fatigue life also increases.
-In addition, there exists a minimum indirect tensile strength value for each fatigue cycles.
-In the mix design stage, this value can be found from Fig 7.4 or using the exponential relationship developed.
-This minimum indirect tensile strength value ($\sigma{t min}$) should be compared with the conditioned tensile strength value.
-If $(\sigma{t min})$ it is greater than conditioned tensile strength of the mixture and also if the TSR ratio is greater than 85%, mix finalization can be done.
-Otherwise, mix modification is need using antistripping agents or changing the gradation.
-As per the SHRP rutting model, the maximum allowable plastic shear strain is 0.05 and for satisfactory performance, it should be 0.03.
-As plastic shear strain increases with a decrease in tensile strength, there should exist a tensile strength value for which plastic shear strain value would be 0.03.
-In this study, the critical tensile strength value for a plastic shear strain of 0.03 was 75psi from the regression relationship established in Figure 7.11.
-Therefore, all the mixtures should have a minimum indirect tensile strength value of 75psi.
+The Tensile Strength Ratio (TSR) value is a very good indicator of moisture susceptibility of the mix.
+A mix with a high TSR value, because of its low moisture susceptibility is considered to have better rutting and fatigue performance than the mix with a low TSR value.
+Tables 7.13 and 7.14 show a comparison of TSR, indirect tensile strength, fatigue life and plastic shear strain values of unconditioned and fully conditioned specimens.
+Considering Fountain and Asheboro aggregates for use in the Superpave volumetric design, a PG 70-22 mixture using Asheboro aggregate would be preferred for its higher TSR values as compared to Fountain mixtures.
+However, it should be noted from Tables 7.13 and 7.14 that Fountain mixtures have higher tensile strength than Asheboro mixtures before and after conditioning.
+In addition, Tables 7.13 and 7.14 show that conditioned Fountain mixtures had higher fatigue life than conditioned Asheboro mixtures.
+In the case of the Asheboro 12.5mm mix, using PG 76-22, the TSR actually decreases by 1% with the addition of lime, but fatigue life increases by 16% and rutting decreases by 33% at fully conditioned state.
+Therefore, the data suggest that Indirect Tensile Strength values as well as TSR should be taken into consideration for selecting an aggregate source for the design of mixtures.

+Figures 7.10 and 7.14 suggest that there exists a strong correlation between indirect tensile strength of a mixture and its fatigue life and plastic shear strain.
+In this context, it can be concluded that individual tensile strength value can be used as an evaluation tool for Superpave mixtures in the Superpave mix design stage.
+Following the flowchart (Figure 7.15) shows how tensile strength can be used as a design tool in the Superpave mix design.
+The exponential relationship (Fig 7.10) was developed between fatigue life and Indirect Tensile Strength as this relationship had the highest R value.
+It is evident from Figure 7.10 that with the increased Indirect Tensile Strength values for a mixture comes increased fatigue life.
+In addition, there exists a minimum indirect tensile strength value for each desired fatigue life.
+In the mix design stage, this value can be found from Figure 7.10 or using the exponential relationship developed.
+This minimum indirect tensile strength value $(\sigma{t \; min}\,)$ should be compared with the conditioned tensile strength value.
+If the conditioned tensile strength of the mixture is greater than $(\sigma{t min})$ and also if the TSR ratio is greater than 85%, the mix can be finalized.
+Otherwise, mix modification is needed by using anti-stripping agents or by changing the gradation.
+As per the SHRP rutting model, the maximum allowable plastic shear strain is 0.05 and for satisfactory performance, 0.03 is the critical value.
+As per Fig. 7.14, plastic shear strain increases with a decrease in tensile strength.
+Therefore, a tensile strength value for which plastic shear strain value is limited to 0.03 can be calculated using the logarithmic relationship established in Fig 7.14.
+In this study, the critical tensile strength value for a plastic shear strain of 0.03 was about 75 psi from the regression relationship established in Figure 7.14.
+Therefore, all the mixtures should have a minimum indirect tensile strength value of 75 psi.